 Our primary tool within design is the computer.
 However, we still do a lot of sketching to get our ideas down on paper first.
 The industry standard computer is an Apple machine while Windows operating systems and other PCs are common within web development.

-Our students work very closely with the following Adobe Creative Cloud programs: InDesign, Illustrator, Photoshop, and Dreamweaver.
-We lightly introduce students to Adobe After Effects and Dimension.
-Students will also work with other tools such as InVision, Balsamiq, Axure, Sketch, and Sublime.
-We frequently update the programs our students work with to reflect what’s current within the industry.
+Our students work very closely with the following Adobe Creative Cloud programs: InDesign, Illustrator, Photoshop and XD.
+We frequently review the programs our students work with to reflect what’s current within the profession.

 Our students learn HTML & CSS within web development.
-They are also introduced to languages such as jQuery and PHP.
-We touch on the frameworks Bootstrap and Foundation and the content management system Wordpress.
+We touch on other front end tools such as frameworks and content management systems.